What insurance adds

 Transparent and fixed.

-Care is $200 a month for most patients.
+Care is a flat first-visit self-pay fee (ongoing fees depend on your plan).
 That covers your visits.
 Medication is a separate cost at your pharmacy.

 Pay-what-you-can is available for established patients facing an urgent gap in care.